MrMidnight7331/mrmidnight7331.github.io/README.md

 - Alchemy API

 ## Changelog
+- V1.0
-- V1.0 Initial Deployment
+    - Initial Deployment
+- V1.1
+    - Changes in color scheme
+    - Lighting improvement
-- V1.1 Changes in color scheme, added more lighting, added better footbar animation
+    - Added better footbar animation
+- V1.2
+    - Cards are flippable for more information
+    - General bug fixing
+    - Change ethereum address link to contract address link

 ## Future Plans:
-- Add token ID and collection address to title of card instead of ethereum address.
+- ~~Add collection address to title of card instead of wallet address.~~
 - Add options to change dark, light mode
 - Add options to view NFTs from other addresses
 - Add more customization methods like color scheme
-- Add more info on the back side of the card.
-Turn around transition with smooth animation
+- ~~Add more info on the back side of the card.
+Turn around transition with smooth animation~~

 ## Contact
 Feel free ho contact me on my socials if you face any problem or need help with tbe setup process!